apurvawco/HTML/Readme.md

   Lect 5: Styling of tags, Writing CSS under the head tag, quotation tags(backquote, q, abbr), address, cite, and bdo tags in HTML

-  Lect 6: Anchor tags and its attributes, image and picture tags, Mapping of picture on different areas of a picture
+  Lect 6: Anchor tags and their attributes, image and picture tags, Mapping of pictures on different areas of a picture

   Lect 7: Table tag and its styling in HTML